Deta-Cold/blockbook/docs/api.md

 ## Legacy API V1

 The legacy API is a compatible subset of API provided by **Bitcore Insight**.
 It is supported only Bitcoin-type coins.
-The details of the REST/socket.io requests can be found in the Insight's documentation.
+The detahardhardhardils of the REST/socket.io requests can be found in the Insight's documentation.

 ### REST API